 So, what is the best go-kart for a 10-year-old?
-My personal choice for a 10-year-old racer would be the Tony Kart Neos chassis model, in no small part due to the manufacturer’s pedigree in the realms of karting.
+The best go-kart for 10-year-old kids is the Tony Kart Neos chassis model, in no small part due to the manufacturer’s pedigree in the realms of karting.

 No matter what you’re looking for, I’ll be including a collection of karts that will hopefully cover every base available to be thought about when buying a rig; whether it’s your first, or one of many.
 For that golden info, read on!

 Before You Buy A Go-Kart For Kids